khanlab/SPIMprep/README.md

     - (Note: container will be automatically pulled when you run the workflow)
  - Python >= 3.11
  - Lightsheet data:
-    - Raw Ultramicroscope Blaze OME TIFF files (include `blaze` in the acquisition tag)
-        - can be 2D or 3D TIFF files
-    - Prestitched TIFF files (include `prestitched` in the acquisition tag)

 ## Usage